 Beyond the yearly event, transmediale is a transversal, dynamic platform with a vibrant community and a strong network that facilitates regular publications and year-round activities including commissions and a residency programme with different partner institutions.
 Since 2021 and for the first time in the festival’s history, transmediale runs its studio space at silent green Kulturquartier hosting different event formats and activities throughout the year.
 One of transmediale’s closest cooperation partners is CTM Festival .

 At the heart of transmediale’s activities is the annual festival.
-Each festival edition focuses on a specific theme in the spectrum of art and digital culture that is reflected through a great variety of programmes like exhibitions, performances, screenings, and workshops. transmediale has discussed the role of emotions and cultural emergence in digital culture, the political, economic, and cultural divides of our time, and the elusiveness of perpetually transitioning media cultures at the festival.
+Each festival edition focuses on a specific theme in the spectrum of art and digital culture that is reflected through a great variety of programmes like exhibitions, discourse formats, performances, screenings, and workshops. transmediale has discussed the role of emotions and cultural emergence in digital culture, the political, economic, and cultural divides of our time, and the elusiveness of perpetually transitioning media cultures at the festival.

 transmediale is part of a broad network of partners, supporters, and initiatives, ranging from local to international, and includes independent and institutional actors such as cultural organisations, renowned universities, and like-minded festivals.
 CTM Festival is transmediale’s main partner; other regular collaborators include Aarhus University, Berlin resource Network, Embassy of Canada in Berlin, or the Vilém Flusser Archive at the University of the Arts Berlin (UdK). transmediale is part of the three-year international cooperation project of Artsformation which is supported by the European Union.
 In addition, there are temporary partnerships with other cultural organisations within the framework of national and international funding and residency programmes.